11. Concatenate

 This is called a dictionary.
 It’s a very useful data type built into Python.
 It basically functions like a list, except each list item has a key that maps to a value.
 In our case, we’ll be using the key to look for the current column name and the value to assign a new column name.

-That means the old names go to the left of the column, and the new names go to the right.
+That means the old names go to the left of the colon, and the new names go to the right.

 Note